meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ]
 ```

-This would make a nice unit test for your code, and so you're good to go implementing it!
-However, the test has some assumptions baked within:
+This would make a nice unit test for your code!
+However, the test has quite a few assumptions baked within:

 - Keys are distinct
 - Values are integers